Olgagold318/dataexplorer-docs/data-explorer/power-apps-connector.md

 ms.topic: how-to
 ms.date: 10/20/2020
 ---
-# Create Power Apps application to query data in Azure Data Explorer (preview)
+# Create Power Apps application to query data in Azure Data Explorer (Experimental)

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.